This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Turkey.

 The judicial review period before the Administrative Court usually takes about eight to 12 months.
 After exhausting the litigation process before the Administrative Courts of Ankara, the final step for the judicial review is to initiate an appeal against the Administrative Court’s decision before the regional courts.
 The appeal request for the administrative courts’ decisions will be submitted to the regional courts within 30 calendar days of the official service of the justified (reasoned) decision of the administrative court.

-As of 20 July 2016, administrative litigation cases will be subject to judicial review before the newly established regional courts (appellate courts), creating a three-level appellate court system consisting of administrative courts, regional courts (appellate courts) and the High State Court.
+Administrative litigation cases will be subject to judicial review before the regional courts (appellate courts), creating a three-level appellate court system consisting of administrative courts, regional courts (appellate courts) and the High State Court.

 Decisions of courts in private suits are appealable before the Supreme Court of Appeals.
 The appeal process in private suits is governed by the general procedural laws and usually lasts 24 to 30 months.